apsareena/LunchTray/README.md

 - Shared view model across fragments in an activity is implemented.
 - Navigation component in android studio is used efficiently to navigate between destinations within the app.
+- Live data and listeners are used for data updation on the display along with the data changes in the database

 ![lunch_tray](https://user-images.githubusercontent.com/56432777/170812622-3a8f0afc-4e8c-4558-a3f5-1715fb2b552c.jpg)
 ![1](https://user-images.githubusercontent.com/56432777/170812626-1f6e6058-4151-413c-acd4-4b85315af647.jpg)